-Secret 'Man Cave' Discovered in Room in Beneath Grand Central Station
+Secret 'Man Cave' Discovered in Room Beneath Grand Central Station

 What followed after the bosses discovered the man cave was a flurry of denials and ass-covering.
 But none of it worked ‘cause the bosses had the receipts—quite literally, in the case of the wireman, whose name was printed on the receipt for the air mattress, which was still in the box.
 The other two were just as careless, according to the OIG: “The television had a list of network setting connections, 1 of which was to the hot spot from the Carpenter Foreman’s smart phone.
 The OIG found 2 datebooks and a pull-up bar bearing the name of the Electrical Foreman and the streaming device was registered to the Electrical Foreman.”
 Oops.

 The trio was eventually put on administrative leave without pay and are at risk of termination because the room was found to be a safety risk, and apparently it’s against MTA policy to set up a secret room and drink while you’re working.
 The MTA is also overhauling its complaint-tracking process, which allowed the complaints about the man cave to go ignored.
-And they’re now undergoing an effort to map the labyrinth that is Grand Central Station’s vast underbelly.
+And they’re now undergoing an effort to map the labyrinth that is Grand Central’s vast underbelly.

 Secret areas are just a part of Grand Central.
 Deep below the train station is a bunker called M-42.
 Rumor has it that during World War II, “the bunker had guards with shoot-to-kill orders, for fear of sabotage while the station’s trains were being used to ferry troops into and out of New York,” Time wrote.
 Then there’s Track 61—an entirely secret train track that was used exclusively by rich people which led straight to the lavish Waldorf-Astoria Hotel.
 The secret track was most famously used by President Franklin D. Roosevelt, who was trying to hide the paraplegia that resulted from him contracting polio.